by David Lindsay-Abaire

 Producer: David Nicholson

 The final performance of GOOD PEOPLE was Sunday March 15; performances on March 19,20, 21 were cancelled.
-Further news will be published as decisions are made.
 We regret the decision, but these are extraordinary times, aren’t they?
+Further news about our next season will be published as decisions are made.

 Note: GOOD PEOPLE is Village Player’s entry in the 2019-20 ACT-CO festival.
 There will be a public adjudication after our Friday, March 6 performance (followed by a private adjudication for cast and crew)